For Nick Patterson, Tennis For Life is much more than a name – it represents a guiding philosophy that reigns supreme no matter who he’s working with.

 Nick became a certified tennis instructor when he was 17 to pay for his studies at Dalhousie University, where he also played varsity hockey.

-Once a junior city champion in doubles, Nick is now the head teaching professional at Rideau Sports Centre, a year-round instructor at the Carleton Tennis Centre, a tennis ambassador for Sporting Life, and a volunteer for countless more local tennis initiatives and organization.
+Once a junior city champion in doubles, Nick is now a year-round instructor at the Carleton Tennis Centre, a manager of tennis camps at numerous local sites, a tennis ambassador for Sporting Life, and a volunteer for countless more local tennis initiatives and organization.

 That’s all on top of running his own tennis teaching and management services.